-- SUM Range: Sum Range is the range of cells that you want evaluated based on specified criteria.
+- SUM Range: Sum Range is the range of cells that you want to be evaluated based on specified criteria.

 - Criteria_range1: criteria_range1 is the range of cells from where you would like to specify 1st criteria

-- Criteria1: Criteria 1 is the 1st criteria that need to be specified from Criteria_range1.
+- Criteria1: Criteria 1 is the 1st criterion that needs to be specified from Criteria_range1.

-- Criteria2: Criteria 2 is the 2nd criteria that need to be specified from Criteria_range2.
+- Criteria2: Criteria 2 is the 2nd criterion that needs to be specified from Criteria_range2.

 - Sum_range: Sum Range will be the sales column as you need to get the total sales.